cabforum/netsec/docs/NSR.md

 CA Infrastructure MUST be in a Physically Secure Environment.

+Root CA Systems MUST be on physically separate networks from all other CA Infrastructure.

 ##### 1.2.2

-Connections to the CA Infrastructure MUST be authenticated and encrypted, except where documented that a formal specification prohibits or limits the use of authentication and/or encryption.
+Connections to the CA Infrastructure MUST be authenticated and encrypted, except where a formal specification(s) prohibits or limits the use of authentication and/or encryption.

-Connections within the CA Infrastructure SHOULD be authenticated and encrypted.
+Connections within the CA Infrastructure or Network Boundary Controls SHOULD be authenticated and encrypted.

-   1. between CA Infrastructure components; and
-   2. between CA Infrastructure and non-CA Infrastructure.

-CA Infrastructure and Network Equipment MUST be implemented and configured in a manner that minimizes unnecessary active components and capabilities such that:
+CA Infrastructure and Network Boundary Controls MUST be implemented and configured in a manner that minimizes unnecessary active components and capabilities such that:

    1. all connections, communications, applications, services, protocols, and ports not used are removed and/or disabled; and
    2. only connections, communications, applications, services, protocols, and ports necessary and approved under the Principle of Least Privilege are enabled.